chimera/portal/README.md

-# portal
+# Portal

-Congrats!
-You've just created a Rails applications using [Replicator](https://github.com/teleporter/replicator).

-Now it's time to get to work!
+Ruby on Rails application that controls access to [Chimera Art Space](http://chimeraarts.org).